DenMantm/WebCalendarProject/README.md

  * create a table in that database named (user ).

  * populate the table with this query:
+ * (Dont forget to create database, then create user on database, then grant all access rights to new database to that user)

                                                     CREATE TABLE IF NOT EXISTS `user` ( `id` int(11) NOT NULL AUTO_INCREMENT,